News and Events

 We’ll continue to profile timely aspects of the I-35 expansion that impact all Cherrywood residents (and all city residents!).

-We are not alone!
 The North Central I-35 Neighborhood Coalition (NCINC, of which Cherrywood is a member) is also working on an advocacy campaign (not fundraising).
 Their efforts, and ours, are being collated at fundthecaps.comcaps in the future, we need you to contact City Council NOW and sign up to speak at the March City Council meeting.
 Please visit https://www.fundthecaps.com/ for more information on how to get involved.

 For the history of Cherrywood Neighborhood Association formal letters about the I-35 Capital Express project, please navigate to the I-35 Project page for more information.